microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/src/00-setup.md

 ---

-**🎉 Congratulations!** Your lab environment is ready.
-Start exploring the power of Azure AI Foundry!
+**🎉 Congratulations!** Your environment is ready.
+Start exploring the power of Microsoft Foundry!